CSteinmuller/devdocs/source/howto/contributing.rst

 diff actually fixes something.

-(17) If the contributor doesn't run the Goldilocks testsuite on the patch, then the maintainer will.
+(17) If the contributor doesn't run the Goldilocks test suite on the diff, then the maintainer will.

 (18) If the diff fixes a bug reported in Ponder, a brief reference to that bug must be included in the Summary.

-(19) Our CI, Jenkins, must pass the tests properly.
+(19) Have tests run by Jenkins CI pass properly.

+(20) Have the reviewers: NewbProgrammer101 and TMcSquared.

-If you are unfamiliar with CSI, see the Commenting Showing Intent Howto.
+If you are unfamiliar with CSI, `see the official documentation <https://standards.mousepawmedia.com/csi.html>`_.

-You must also abide by the C++ and Lua code standards provided by the Qub3d Engine Group.
-For more information on our Coding Standards, see the C++ Coding Standards Howto and the Lua Coding Standards Howto.
+You must also abide by the C++ and Lua coding standards/style provided by the Qub³d Engine Group.
+For more information on our Coding Standards/Style, see the C++ Coding Standards Howto and the Lua Coding Standards Howto.

-Before pushing any significant diff, please double check to see if there is an issue that describes your intention, the issue has been approved, and was not assigned to anyone else.
-However, if there is no such issue, create a new one in `Ponder <`https://phab.qub3d.org/ponder>`_.
+Before pushing any significant diff, please double check to see if there is an issue with a :guilabel:`Help Wanted` tag that describes your intention, has been approved, and was not assigned to anyone else.
+However, if there is no such issue, `create a new one in Ponder <https://phab.qub3d.org/ponder>`_.
-If there is an issue that wasn't assigned to anyone, simply leave a comment behind stating that you wish to work on it, and a Trusted Member will assign it to you.

-If you're submitting a bug fix, documentation change, and/or other miniscule changes, there is no need to create an issue.
-Just launch the diff.
+If there is an issue that wasn't assigned to anyone, simply leave a comment behind stating that you wish to work on it, and a Trusted Member will assign it to you, or you can scroll to the bottom of the issue web page and click on :guilabel:`Actions...` and click on :guilabel:`Assign/Claim` to show others that you are officially working on the issue.
+If you're submitting a bug fix, documentation change, and/or other miniscule changes, there is no need to create an issue, just launch the diff.

 If Jenkins fails to pass the test properly, please find out why.
-The Qub3d Engine Group will not let failed tests pass through the gates to landing for any reason.
+The Qub³d Engine Group will not let failed tests pass through the gates to landing for any reason.